The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \det\left(A\right) = 0. \end{align} \]

-To do this you simply have to apply the previously proven statement $N - 1-$ times.
+To see this, one simply applies the previously proven statement $N - 1$ times.

 \[ \begin{align} p\left(x\right) = \sum_{n = 0}^{\infty}a_n\left(x - x_0\right)^n. \end{align} \]

-For their derivatives the following applies (remember the sum rule)
+For its derivatives the following holds (recall the sum rule)

-These formulas can also be used for terminating power series, so-called polynomials.
+These formulas are also applicable to terminating power series, so-called polynomials.

 \[ \begin{align} f\left(x\right) = p\left(x\right). \end{align} \]